 Treating Sleep Apnea

-Obstructive sleep apnea (OSA) can be treated by in our office—Dr. Stern has the training and technology to do a full evaluation of your teeth, mouth, and temporomandibular joint.
+Obstructive sleep apnea (OSA) can be treated with an oral appliance (which is a special kind of mouth guard) at our office in Jarrettsville—Dr. Stern has the training and technology to do a full evaluation of your teeth, mouth, and temporomandibular joint to see if a sleep apnea or snoring mouth guard is right for you.
 During the initial evaluation, Dr. Stern will check to see if your teeth and jaw structure are healthy enough to wear an oral appliance while you’re sleeping.
-To make the sleep apnea appliance, we will make dental models of your teeth can create a custom oral fitting to help prevent the soft tissue from collapsing into your airway.
+To make the sleep apnea appliance, we will make dental models of your teeth at our Jarrettsville dental clinic and create a custom oral fitting mouth guard to help prevent the soft tissue from collapsing into your airway.

 Although the CPAP (continuous positive airway pressure) machine is the most common prescribed treatment method for OSA, only about 60% of all patients can tolerate the CPAP.
 What’s more, about half of those that can initially tolerate it quit using it within the first year.
 “Darth Vader” breathing, discomfort from the mask and claustrophobia are among the reasons for quitting.
 Treating sleep apnea with the oral appliance has shown positive results in many studies and has been widely accepted by ENTs, dentists and sleep specialists alike.